gokulmInfy/m2x-arduino/README.md

 IPAddress ip(192,168,1,17);
 ```

 For a newer Ethernet Shield, the MAC address should be printed on a sticker on the shield.
-However, some sold Ethernet Shields have no MAC address shown on the board.
-In this case, you can use any MAC address, as long as it is not conflicted with another network device within the same LAN.
+However, some old Ethernet Shields have no MAC address shown on the board.
+In this case, you can use any MAC address, as long as it does not conflict with another network device within the same LAN.

 The IP address here is only used when DHCP fails to give a valid IP address.
-It is recommended, though not required, to provide a unique IP address here.
+It is recommended, though not required, to provide a unique IP address.

 M2X API Key
 -----------

 Once you [register](https://m2x.att.com/signup) for an AT&amp;T M2X account, an API key is automatically generated for you.
 This key is called a _Primary Master Key_ and can be found in the _Master Keys_ tab of your [Account Settings](https://m2x.att.com/account).
-This key cannot be edited nor deleted, but it can be regenerated.
+This key cannot be edited or deleted, but it can be regenerated.
 It will give you full access to all APIs.

-However, you can also create a _Data Source API Key_ associated with a given Data Source(Feed), you can use the Data Source API key to access the streams belonging to that Data Source.
+However, you can also create a _Data Source API Key_ associated with a given Data Source (Feed), you can use the Data Source API key to access the streams belonging to that Data Source.

 You can customize this variable in the following line in the examples: